 Maes Howe information

-By chance or design, for a few weeks around the winter solstice the setting sun shines along the entrance passage and strikes the back wall of the tomb in a spooky alignment.
-If you can't be there to see it in person, check the webcams on www.maeshowe.co.uk.
+By chance or design, for a few weeks around the winter solstice, the setting sun shafts up the entrance passage, and strikes the back wall of the tomb in spooky alignment.
+If you can't be there, check the webcams on www.maeshowe.co.uk.